 About 2 hours from Bozeman to West Yellowstone (West entrance to Yellowstone National Park)

-Stop by the Coffee Pot Bakery and grab a cinnamon roll and coffee for the road trip to West Yellowstone.
+We recommend a quick stop at the Coffee Pot Bakery to grab a cinnamon roll and coffee for the road trip to West Yellowstone.

 Continue on 191 through Big Sky for the next 51 miles to West Yellowstone.

 When you arrive in West Yellowstone, make a left on Yellowstone Avenue.
 This will take you the West Entrance.
 When you pay to get in the park, make sure you get the map.